galterlibrary/invenio-subjects-mesh/README.md

 When a new list of MeSH term comes out, this package should be updated.
 Here we show how.

-0- Make sure you have cloned this package and installed it locally:
+0- Make sure you have cloned this package and installed it locally with the `all` extra:

-    pipenv run pip install -e .
+    pipenv run pip install -e .[all]

 1- Update: